dechamps/ASIO401/src/README.md

 ## Packaging

-The following command will do a clean superbuild and generate a FlexASIO installer package for you:
+The following command will do a clean superbuild and generate a ASIO401 installer package for you:

 ```